Data Erasure vs Degaussing

 Effective data erasure is as crucial as data maintenance.
 No matter what erasure technique is used, it has to be a part of the consistent process and that it should be respected.
 The process should also define the responsibilities and the onus to maintain accountability.
 And never forget that data erasure techniques are a means to secure organizations from breaches, hence should not be mistaken for unnecessary impositions.

-A detailed comparison of the two techniques data erasure and degaussing leads to the conclusion that both practices are certified data-destruction procedures, but data erasure with a certified software does not leave any residual data and does not harm the environment and hence scores better than degaussing.
+A detailed comparison of the two techniques data erasure and degaussing leads to the conclusion that both practices are certified data-destruction procedures, but data erasure with a certified software like BitRaser does not leave any residual data and does not harm the environment and hence scores better than degaussing.

 |US Department of Defense, DoD 5220.22-M (3 passes)|